 Another black and white photo that is precious to me is this one of my Aunty Maggie, who shows flair, fashion and feminine beauty.

 Women back then took such pride in themselves even though poverty was a reality for the large family.
 Today Mag is almost 97 in a nursing home frail yet alive.
 Her stories have touch generations with their courage, humour and wisdom.
-Mag and my mother Matilda made all their own clothes and enjoyed the dances, meeting all the war time soldiers.
+Mag and my mother who shares a famous song Matilda made all their own clothes and enjoyed the dances, meeting all the war time soldiers.
 Mag’s dresses and wardrobe would make another great story.